BTawaifi/Trello-ToDo-App/README.md

 ### Redis Setup (If you want your requests to be cached)

-NOTE: redis require custom configuration beside the basic config
+NOTE: redis require custom configuration beside the basic default config

 #### On windows download and install